sawyer-greaves/lab-wiki-test/lab_equipment/UR5e.md

 | Flashing Amber     | Robot is running a program and may move. **Use caution when standing or walking near the robot.** |
 | Solid Red          | System emergency stop has been pressed |

-The **Installation** settings are important to get the proper status signals and effects resulting from pressing the emergency stop button.
+The **Installation** settings are important to get the proper status signals and proper effect from pressing the emergency stop button.
 If you use a new **Installation**, you will need to configure the I/O settings for that **Installation** appropriately.
 The **Installation** settings should be as follows:

 **----------------ADD THE INSTALLATION SETTINGS USED HERE----------------------**